gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-3.md

 [Nebula](https://github.com/slackhq/nebula) (inspired by tinc) has similar issues to tinc with certificate distribution.
 One advantage over tinc is that a discovery server is present in the Nebula network to ease node discovery.

-[Tailscale](https://tailscale.com/) while a great alternative to ZeroTier, it didn't exist at the time I set up ZeroTier.
+[Tailscale](https://tailscale.com/) while a great alternative to ZeroTier, it didn't exist at the time I setup ZeroTier.
 [This is a great comparison between Tailscale and ZeroTier](https://tailscale.com/compare/zerotier/).

 ## ZeroTier and Salt